KhusniddinMadaminov/video-cover-picker/README.md

 # video-cover-picker
-Library for Instagram like pick cover for video:
+Library for Instagram like pick cover for video

 Video demo: